ch2ch3/battleships/README.md

 - The player will tell the tracking grid that it is firing at a grid coordinate.
+- The tracking grid will check whether those coordinates have already been fired at; if so it will return an error.
-- The tracking grid will then tell the placement grid that the coordinate has been. fired at
+- Otherwise the tracking grid will tell the placement grid that those coordinates are being fired at.
 - The placement grid will then check that location for a ship element; if none is fired it returns a 'miss' message to the tracking grid, which logs the coordinate as a 'miss'.